MikeDigitize/JSFundamentals/README.md

 <code>this</code> in JavaScript is a reference to a function's execution context.
 It is dynamic in nature and is set at runtime, not during compilation.
 Context is defined organically either as the call site of the function or by using a constructor function, or set explicitly through the use of call, apply, bind and fat arrow functions.

 ## Closures
-In order to understand closures you must first have a good understanding of lexical scoping.
+Understanding closures is something that can only really be done after understanding lexical scoping.
 Take the following example:

 ```javascript
 function bar() {